LarsSchimmelpfennig/LiteratureNetworks/README.md

 **Citation network spanning 1998-2003 starting from 'Foldamers: a Manifesto' by Samuel H Gellman (1998)**
 ![network](Manifesto_1998-2003_network.png)

-Traversing this network was accomplished by traverse_final.
+Traversing this network was accomplished by traverse_final.py.
 The literature dataset I had access to exclusively contained reference information.
-The script I wrote to convert to citation data is detailed in converting_reference_files_to_citation_dict.
+The script I wrote to convert to citation data is detailed in converting_reference_files_to_citation_dict.py.
 This process was complicated significantly by limited memory.
 Each CORE file was  converted to a large edge list of citations by reversing the direction of each pointer.
 I used dask dataframes to make sorting these large edge lists more efficent.
 Lastly, I loaded chunks of the edge list into memory from a csv and wrote the contents to the corresponding citation json file by year.

 With these citation json files I was able to traverse the citation network successfully.
 However, the size of the complete network grows so quickly that I wanted to include only a subset of the most cited papers for each paper.
-I was able to update my citation json files to include this number of citations with add_num_citations.
+I was able to update my citation json files to include this number of citations with add_num_citations.py.

 **Coauthorship Network for Authors of Foldamer Papers**
 <p align="center">